|Meshal Abdullah, Ph.D. (Research Gate)

 |Abbas Al-Omari, Ph.D.
 (Research Gate)

 Dr. Al – Omari is a senior researcher at the Water, Energy and Environment Center of the University of Jordan.
-He received Ph.D. degree from Washington State University in May of 1999.
-His Ph.D. dissertation is in inverse chlorine modeling in municipal water supplies.
-He earned his master’s degree in 1994 in Civil Engineering from the Middle East Technical University in Ankara-Turkey.
+He received Ph.D. degree from Washington State University (1999) with a dissertation on inverse chlorine modeling in municipal water supplies.
+He also holds an MS in Civil Engineering (1994) from the Middle East Technical University, Ankara.
 Dr. Al -Omari’s research interests are in water quality modeling in water distribution systems such as modeling the propagation and the decay of constituents found in drinking water supplies i.e. chlorine and tri-halomethanes, water energy nexus, and water energy food nexus, optimum water allocation among competing demands, Non-Revenue Water, surface water quality modeling, water resources management in addition to water and wastewater treatment and reuse.
-Dr. Al-Omari has over thirty five publications in refereed journals and international conferences in addition to many unpublished technical reports.
-He also participated in organizing several international conferences and workshops as well.
-Dr. Al-Omari has also served as a scientific committee member in several international conferences.
-He is also a reviewer for several first class international journals.
-Over his career, Dr. Al-Omari has supervised about fifteen master’s students from Jordan and from abroad.
-Dr. Al-Omari is also well connected with regional and international water scientist and expert.
-Dr. Al-Omari is awarded a Fulbright grant to join the WEF nexus team at Texas A & M for the academic year 2017/2018.
+Dr. Al-Omari has many publications in refereed journals and international conferences in addition to many unpublished technical reports.
+He participated in organizing several international conferences and workshops, and has served as a scientific committee member in several international conferences.
+He is a reviewer for several international journals.
+Al-Omari has supervised graduate students from Jordan and abroad and is well connected with regional and international water scientists and experts.
+He received a Fulbright grant to join the WEF Nexus team at Texas A & M for the academic year 2017/2018.

 |Adnan Degirmencioglu, Ph.D.
 (Research Gate)

-Professor Degirmencioglu is a visiting scientist at Texas A&M University’s Department of Biological and Agricultural Engineering.
+Professor Degirmencioglu was a visiting scientist at Texas A&M University’s Department of Biological and Agricultural Engineering in 2015-16.
 Degirmencioglu’s expertise is in power and machinery, focused mostly on Dimensional Analysis, Mathematical Modelling and Optimization.
 He teaches Undergraduate Courses in Statics & Dynamics, Strengths of Materials & Machine Components, and graduate courses in Mathematical Modeling Applications, Advanced Soil and Plant Mechanics and Power transmission Mechanics.
-Degirmencioglu has published 12 peer-reviewed papers and attended many international conferences, giving 35 oral presentations.
-He has held various administrative roles at Ege University, most recently, as chairperson of the Department of Agricultural Engineering & Technology (2009-2011).
-Adnan joins the Texas A&M WEF NEXUS team to conduct a study titled “Strategic Planning of Natural Resources: Dynamic Modeling of Water, Energy and Food Nexus for the Gediz Basin- Turkey”.
-The work is expected to help enable a Nexus case for the country of Turkey in the future.
+He has published several peer-reviewed papers and attended many international conferences, and given oral presentations.
+He served at Ege University as chairperson of the Department of Agricultural Engineering & Technology (2009-2011).
+Adnan joined the Texas A&M WEF NEXUS team to conduct a study titled “Strategic Planning of Natural Resources: Dynamic Modeling of Water, Energy and Food Nexus for the Gediz Basin- Turkey” and is expected to help enable a Nexus case for the country of Turkey in the future.
 He holds a B.S.
 (1983) and M.S.
-(1985) in Agricultural Machinery from Ege University, Izmir-Turkey, and a Ph.D. in Agricultural Engineering from Michigan State University, East Lansing, MI (1997).
+(1985) in Agricultural Machinery from Ege University, Izmir-Turkey, and a Ph.D. in Agricultural Engineering from Michigan State University (1997).